(Available also for Customised Training by Duration, Venue & Fee)

 The country is as exposed as any country to the growing pressures on government for good governance, accountability, greater development effectiveness and delivery of tangible results.
 Accompanying this is an attendant need for enhanced result-based monitoring and evaluation of policies, programmes and projects.

-This course delivers the powerful tool that can be used to improve the way government ministries, departments and agencies achieve results.
+This course delivers a powerful tool that can be used to improve the way government ministries, departments and agencies achieve results.

 Introducing the Sphere of M&E